yashasvi-shukl/Uber_Taxi_Demand_Prediction-in-next-10mins/README.md

       - XGBoost working best of all other models.
       - Random Forest seems be overfitting somewhat as compared to other models.
 (Difference between train and test MAPE score)
+      - Baseline model and exponential average model is working so well.
+There is very slight improvement in MAPE score after using Machine Learning algorithms.

+# Thank you :)